Last Updated on

 Another simple, subtle solution to enhance your funeral home’s lighting is to update your light bulbs.
 Newer, energy efficient LED bulbs that mimic natural lighting are very affordable, and will make up their cost in savings on your electric bill.

 As a bonus, you’ll end up with better, brighter, and more natural lighting inside your mortuary.
-Here is a great set of 6 LED bulbs at 5000K.

 4. MULTIPLY YOUR LIGHT & SPACE WITH MIRRORS